The most popular book the year you were born

 1935: 'Green Light' by Lloyd C. Douglas

 "Green Light" follows a surgeon's destroyed career after he takes the blame for a lethal failed operation performed by his mentor.
-The theme guiding this novel is that despite the challenges life brings, one day the light will turn green for all.
+The theme guiding this novel is that despite the challenges life brings, the light will turn green for all one day.
 This novel was made into a 1937 film of the same name, directed by Frank Borzage and starring Errol Flynn and Anita Louise.

 A Pulitzer Prize-winning novel that later became an iconic film, "Gone with the Wind" is a story of a plantation owner's daughter and her struggles to secure her true love.
 It is set during the Civil War era and explores themes present in the South at the time.